Technical Program Speakers

 Head of the National Positioning Infrastructure Branch, Geoscience Australia

-Gary Johnston is the Head of the National Positioning Infrastructure Branch at Geoscience Australia.
+Gary Johnston, PSM (Public Service Medal) is the Head of the National Positioning Infrastructure Branch at Geoscience Australia.

 He has a Bachelor’s Degree in Applied Science (Surveying and Cartography) and a Masters Degree in Applied Science (Information Systems and Technologies).

 Gary’s professional career has focused on Geodetic Surveying, particularly the application of the Global Positioning System (GPS) to measuring the changing shape of the Earth.

 In 2014 Gary was elected to the chair of the International Global Navigation Satellite System (GNSS) Service (IGS) Governing Board.
 The IGS is a technique service under then International Association of Geodesy.
 This service aims to produce GNSS related products and services for the global science community and society more generally.
 It is a collaborative service with participants from over 200 organisations globally.Gary is also the co-Chair of the Sub-Committee on Geodesy under the United Nations Global Geospatial Information Management Committee of Experts.
 This Sub-committee aims to enhance the quality and sustainability of the Global Geodetic Reference Frame by improving the participation of UN Member States from around the world.
 The Global Geodetic Reference Frame underpins all Mapping and Spatial data, as well as many Earth Monitoring programs, including efforts to monitor the long term variation in Sea level.

 In Australia Gary oversees the Positioning for the Future Program.
 This program aims to provide positioning accuracies of several centimetres anywhere across Australia from GNSS technologies to support improved efficiency and safety in many industries, enhanced environmental management, and innovative societal applications.